Challenge & Conquest

 ECyD stands for: Experiences, Convictions, and your Decisions.
 ECYD is an international Catholic association of adolescents who make a pledge of friendship with Christ and with each other to build up a new world according to the Gospel.
 ECYD shares Regnum Christi spirituality adapted to adolescents.

-ECYD enriches Challenge & Conquest, making them better programs for the youth we are working with, so for that reason we say that Challenge and Conquest are powered by ECYD.
+ECYD enriches Challenge & Conquest, making them better programs for the youth we are working with.
+Challenge and Conquest are ECYD Programs that form adolescents as Christian leaders to transform culture.
 You can choose to use the pledge card and ceremony method to help kids grow closer to Christ and learn to pray.
 It is optional but definitely an enhancement to Challenge and Conquest.